Maimonides and Aquinas

 A. We're finite

 B. Specially hard for Aristotelians.
-All knowledge starts with the senses.
-We get our understanding of terms like "good," "wise," etc. from looking at creatures. ( Unlike Augustinians like Bonaventure, not divine illumination, no mystical vision of God, unless God works a miracle on us!)
+All natural knowledge starts with the senses.
+We get our understanding of terms like "good," "wise," etc. from looking at creatures. ( Unlike Augustinians like Bonaventure, no divine illumination, no mystical vision of God, unless God works a miracle on us!)

 C. Can we just shut up?
 Not if we're Jews or Christians or Muslims.
 We have a scripture and worship practices involving attributes ascribed to God.